aertslab/pySCENIC/docs/faq.rst

 .. code-block:: python

-    from pyscenic.rnkdb import DataFrameRankingDatabase as RankingDatabase
+    from ctxcore.rnkdb import DataFrameRankingDatabase as RankingDatabase
     import numpy as np
     import pandas as pd